 All off-street parking facilities shall comply with the following dimensional standards:

-Private Street Standards.
-All private streets intended to service Commercial, Industrial, Institutional, and Multi-unit Projects shall be constructed in accordance to the City's Public Street Standard, including, but not limited to; street width, curb and gutter, intersection standards, pavement section and design standard.

 Section 2.
 Section 10-72-08 Design and Maintenance of Off-Street Parking of the St. Francis Code of Ordinances is hereby amended to read as follows:

 10-72-08. – Design and maintenance of off-street parking.